xivilai/Eyecomfy/README.md

-Application allows you to change monitor brightness
+This application allows you to change monitor brightness

 How to use:
-  - Launch the application
+ Launch the application
-  - If it's not opened, click on "brightness" icon on your taskbar tray.
+ If it's not opened, click on "brightness" icon on your taskbar tray.

-  - Use up/down/left/right arrows or mouse click/wheel to control slider position
+Keybindings:
+ Alt+PageUp - Increase Brightness
+ Alt+PageDown - Decrease Brightness

+ up arrow/right arrow: Increase Brightness down arrow/left arrow: Decrease Brightness